ProjectPythia/pythia-foundations/foundations/terminal.md

 $ conda create --name pythia_foundations_env python
 ```

-You can test that this by running `python` in the command line.
+You can test this by running `python` in the command line.

 ## Running Python in the Terminal